What is an Equipment Lease Agreement?

 Depending on the type of lease, the lessee may be required to pay certain costs, such as taxes, on the equipment.
 Knowing the tax responsibility under different types of leases will help the lessee avoid pitfalls of unanticipated expenses.

 6. Cancellation provisions

 The equipment lease agreement must include guidelines for an agreement cancellation.
 A business may decide to cancel the agreement midway, either because they find an alternative or because the equipment is defective or outdated.
 Some leasing companies may charge punitive penalties if the actual penalty rates were not disclosed at the initial stage.
 Technology-based equipment becomes obsolete fast, and a business may want to find alternatives quickly to beat the competition.

 Lessee renewal options provide guidelines on the renewal process at the expiry of the lease period.
 The lessee may want reduced periodic payments or an opportunity to acquire the equipment at the expiry of the lease period.

 For small businesses that lack adequate cash reserves to finance equipment lease, there are several avenues they can pursue to get lower rental costs or financing assistance.
 These avenues include:

 1. Leasing companies

 In recent years, the number of leasing companies in the US has risen steadily to cater to the growing demand for leased equipment.
 Leasing firms vary in leasing terms, product quality, and service.
 A business owner should approach several leasing companies first to evaluate each firm’s terms and their equipment lease agreement.
-Doing a background check on each company’s reputation as well as former and current customers can help weed out rogue firms.
+Doing a background check on each company’s reputation, as well as talking with former and current customers, can help weed out rogue firms.

 2. Banks and bank-affiliated firms